 Every student has the right to file a grievance or appeal a decision.
 Students seeking to resolve problems or complaints should first contact their instructor.
-If a student wants to appeal a decision by the Promotions or Disciplinary Committees, the student must submit their appeal in writing to the University Registrar.
+If a student wants to appeal a decision by the Promotions or Disciplinary Committees s/he must submit his/her appeal in writing to the University Registrar.
 The appropriate Dean or review committee will make a decision after receiving the appeal request whether to accept or deny.
-Refer to Student Handbook for more information.
+(Refer to Student Handbook.)